pythonindia/inpycon-blog/content/blog/2020-workshop-devsprints-tickets.md

 Summary: PyCon India 2020 workshop and devsprint tickets will be open 16th September.

 We know you all have been waiting for this eagerly.
 Don't worry, you don't have to wait anymore!
-The Workshop and devsprint tickets for PyCon India will be available September 16th 5PM IST on [our website](https://in.pycon.org/2020/#ticket).
+The Workshop and devsprint tickets for PyCon India will be available on September 16th, 5 PM IST on [our website](https://in.pycon.org/2020/#ticket).

 ## Devsprints